-In September 2001, DoD established the MMRP to address hazards associated with MEC within areas no longer used for operational range activities.
+In September 2001, DoD established the Military Munitions Response Program to address hazards associated with MEC within areas no longer used for operational range activities.
 These former range training areas are called munitions response areas (MRAs).
 MRAs often contain one or more discrete munitions response sites (MRSs).
-In December 2001, Congress passed the National Defense Authorization Act (NDAA).
+In December 2001, Congress passed the National Defense Authorization Act.
 This Act required DoD to develop an initial inventory of areas not located within operational ranges (i.e., active or inactive ranges) that are known or suspected to contain MEC.
 As part of this inventory process, DoD is coordinating with GEPA to conduct preliminary assessments and site inspections of AOCs on Guam.
 Figure 17.1-11 shows the locations of these MRAs currently under investigation.
 To address these and potential future DoD joint range sites Marine Corps Orders (MCO) (i.e., MCO 3550.10 - Range Management, MCO 3550.12 - Operational Range Clearance Program, and MCO - 3570.1B - Range Safety) would be followed.
-In addition, Naval Ordnance Safety and Security Activity (NOSSA) Instruction 8020.15B Explosives Safety Review, Oversight, and Verification of Munitions Responses would be followed.

-The following Navy MRA sites on Guam have been identified to date (NAVFAC Pacific 2007a):
+The following Navy MRA sites on Guam have been identified to date (NAVFAC Pacific 2007):